blu/ascii_pruner/README.md

 Table 2.
 Performance of `testee04` on desktop-level cores

 [^1]: AVX2-128 used for Haswell, as the same intrinsics work with the newer target, while producing better results than SSSE3.
-[^2]: SSSE3 yield significantly better IPC than AVX2 on Ryzen, so that the overall performance of SSSE3 code is better, despite the increased instruction count.
+[^2]: SSSE3 yields significantly better IPC than AVX2 on Ryzen, so that the overall performance of SSSE3 code is better, despite the increased instruction count.
-[^3]: Twice-wider (32-batch) version 'testee07' used here; that still proves insufficient to fully counter the pipeline bubbles brought about by A72's ASIMD latencies.
+[^3]: Twice-wider (32-batch) version `testee07` used here; that still proves insufficient to fully counter the pipeline bubbles brought about by A72's ASIMD latencies.

 As you see, the per-clock efficiency advantage is approx. 2x for the desktop amd64 cores - cores that at the same (or similar) fabnode would be 4x the area of the A72.
 That said, the employed SIMD algorithm does not perform well on A72; actually, A72's SIMD does not scale at all, let alone nearly as good as Intel's or AMD's, with this algorithm.
 This appears to be due to an uarch issue with A72 - its SIMD exhibits high latencies for the permutation ops employed by our algorithm.
 As a result, the scalar version performs better than the 32-wide SIMD version!
 As we will see below, that is not the case with other ARMv8 uarchs, though.